jyoon2286/-machine-learning-study/House Price/README.md

 </p>

 # Name
-House Prices: Advanced Regression Techniques
+Predicting House Prices: Advanced Regression Techniques

 # Data
 The data is from Kaggle and the link is https://www.kaggle.com/c/house-prices-advanced-regression-techniques